jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

 ### 68 Exemption from cost-effectiveness review
-(1) This section applies if a territorial authority— (a) is deciding whether or not to establish, join, or amend a WSCCO; or (b) is deciding whether or not to establish, join, or amend a joint local government arrangement under section 137 of the LGA2002; or
+(1) This section applies if a territorial authority— (a) is deciding whether or not to establish, join, or amend a WSCCO; or (b) is deciding whether or not to establish, join, or amend a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025; or
   (c) is deciding whether or not to change its water services delivery arrangements as part of an anticipated or proposed model or arrangement for delivering water services in its water services delivery plan (see section 13(1)﻿(k)); or
   (d) has established, joined, or amended a WSCCO; or (e) has established, joined, or amended a joint local government arrangement; or